 Pastor Cary Gordon

-Rev. Cary Gordon currently serves on the pastoral team of Cornerstone World Outreach in Sioux City, Iowa, as Executive Pastor, and resides there with his wife, Molly, his sons Solomon and Jonas, and his daughters, Ella and Rachael.
+Rev. Cary Gordon currently serves on the pastoral team of Cornerstone World Outreach in Sioux City, Iowa, as Senior Pastor and President, and resides there with his wife and First Lady, Molly, his sons Solomon and Jonas, and his daughters, Ella, Rachael and Caroline.
 He is most known for his dynamic teaching ministry, particularly in the field of theonomy.

 In addition to his pastoral duties, Pastor Cary serves as the President of PeaceMakers Institute: A theological school dedicated to equipping conservative thinkers with the tools necessary to achieve victory in the American culture war.
 He has made appearances on MSNBC, Fox in the Morning, Fox News, Cavuto, The Ed Shultz Show, and many others.
 His political commentary has been featured in hundreds of newspapers across America, including USA Today, the New York Times, Atlantic Magazine, World Magazine, and the Los Angeles Times.
 His radio interviews have been broadcast on more than 4000 radio stations nationwide.
 His greatest achievement occurred in mid-2010 when an entire website was launched dedicated to hating him, called “Iowans Against Activist Preachers.”
 (Chortles)